jerinjohnk/2024-06-07_RN/pages/flexbox.md

 <br>
 <span>

-`alignItems` describes how to align children along the cross axis of their container.
+`alignItems` describes how to align children along the <span v-mark.highlight.red="1"> cross axis </span> of their container.

 - `stretch` (default value)